ericpesto/dvla-practical-test-slot-bot/README.md

 // ?
 TO DO:
+// * must simulate user clicks on captcha feilds, if captcha is visible.
 // 1 scrape desination page and map through test centers to see if dates are found/not found
 // 1.1 use dev tools to simlate a test slot being avilable